 Strategy.
 We advised our client to bid $1 Chilean peso for the partner’s share, on the basis that if our client’s bid was less than his partner’s bid, our client would “lose”, and our client would receive the partner’s bid amount for his share.
 Any amount he would receive would be better than the nothing he would get if he walked away.
 The partner bid $8.1M Canadian for our client’s share, resulting in our client “losing” the bid and selling to his partner for $8.1M.

 Sometimes we must give clients alternatives that they don’t wish to hear and provide our recommendations, if we see a strategic upside.
 In this case, our client took our advice, risked another $1.6M to enter a buy/ sell negotiation and submitted a bid of $100, instead of walking away from a multi-million dollar sunk cost.
-He ended up successfully exiting the business with his original investment intact.
+He ended up successfully exiting a losing business with his original investment intact.